 Martin-Doyle earned her Master of Education degree from Temple University in 2004 with a concentration in sport and exercise psychology.
 While living in Philadelphia, she competed for the Vesper Boat Club and spent three seasons coaching Lower Merion High School.

-Martin-Doyle resides in Newton, Mass. with her husband, Bill.
+Martin-Doyle resides in Newton, Mass. with her husband and daughter.

-Amelia Patton returns in the 2014-15 season for her eighth year as MIT's assistant/novice lightweight women's coach.
-In 2012-13 she helped guide the team to a gold medal at the prestigious Dad Vail Regatta as well as seeing the squad qualify for the IRA National Championship.
-Other highlights during the season were a pair of wins over Radcliffe by the novice 4 crew in the spring.
-Highlighting the program’s commitment to academic success, six members of the 2012 varsity eight earned accolades as CRCA scholar-athletes.
+Amelia Patton returns in the 2016-17 season for her 10th year as MIT's assistant/novice lightweight women's coach.
+In 2015-16 she helped guide the team to its third consecutive gold medal at the prestigious Dad Vail Regatta in 2016, as well as seeing her squad qualify for the IRA National Championship for the past five years.
+Highlighting the program’s commitment to academic success, 13 members of the 2016 squad earned accolades from the CRCA and IRA.